 Dawas Ministries has also encountered significant persecution.
 In one altercation, after completing a feeding shelter outreach, a radical group targeted Dawa Bhutia and her team and had them arrested under fabricated charges.
 Recognizing the false allegations and corruption, one of the arresting police officers also imprisoned himself with the team until they were all released a week later.

-Despite persecutions, threats, and limitations, Dawas Ministries boldly continues to care for the needs of homeless children and the disadvantaged in India and Nepal.
+Despite persecutions, threats, and limitations, Dawas Ministries boldly continues to care for the needs of underprivileged children and the disadvantaged men and women.

 Approximately 70% of India’s population lives in rural areas with 54% dependent on agriculture for their living.
 Unfortunately, the drought rate in India has increased significantly – by 57% since 1997.
 From just 2020-2022 drought affected nearly two-thirds of the nation.
 In just the last 10 years, one-third of the country has experienced four droughts.
 That’s approximately 50,000,000 people every year who have been severely hindered from generating income or having food.